Virtual – My Experience Going Virtual

 The most commonly used virtual tool (for my team) is Zoom.
 As mentioned above, management schedules daily virtual meetings for the team to improve connection, collaboration, and teamwork.

-Additionally, the Executive team schedules large group virtual Q&As for the entire company through Zoom where participants are muted, but questions can be asked virtually via the internal messaging within the Zoom chat.
+the Executive team schedules large group virtual Q&As for the entire company through Zoom where participants are muted, but questions can be asked virtually via the internal messaging within the Zoom chat.

-Virtual teammates are also encouraged to collaborate virtually with each other and schedule impromptu collaboration virtual meetings to ask each other questions, offer support, and complete group projects.
+Virtual teammates are encouraged to collaborate virtually with each other and schedule impromptu collaboration virtual meetings to ask each other questions, offer support, and complete group projects.

-Although, my concerns about working remotely were valid; thus far, with the help of virtual tools – working from home has been a great experience.
+Though, my concerns about working remotely were valid; thus far, with the help of virtual tools – working from home has been a great experience.
 I’m able to be productive (perhaps even more so than working in the office).

-Additionally, thanks to virtual tech products like Zoom, Webex, Skype, Teams, and Slack — that enable videoconferencing, virtual video chat, and document sharing – my team can communicate and operate effectively and efficiently while working virtually, which is all any business in the midst of a pandemic could ever ask for.
+thanks to virtual tech products like Zoom, Webex, Skype, Teams, and Slack — that enable videoconferencing, virtual video chat, and document sharing – my team can communicate and operate effectively and efficiently while working virtually, which is all any business in the midst of a pandemic could ever ask for.

 Read more